Nucleic Acids Research

 Dartmouth Digital Commons Citation

 Bjornsdottir, Gudrun and Myers, Lawrence C., "Minimal Components of the RNA Polymerase II Transcription Apparatus Determine the Consensus TATA Box" (2008).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3822.